Malikil/PYOP-Checker/README.md

 ...
 ```

-* `BANCHO_PASS` The IRC password for the account the bot uses.
+* `BANCHO_PASS` _(Not Currently Used)_ The IRC password for the account the bot uses.
 Keep in mind this is different from your normal osu password.
 Get your irc password from https://osu.ppy.sh/p/irc
-* `BANCHO_USER` Your osu username, or whatever account the bot will be run on
+* `BANCHO_USER` _(Not Currently Used)_ Your osu username, or whatever account the bot will be run on
 * `CHALLONGE_KEY` Your challonge api key, available from https://challonge.com/settings/developer
 * `CHANNEL_ANNOUNCEMENTS` The Discord Channel ID for which channel to make announcements in
 * `CHANNEL_SCREENSHOTS` The channel where the bot will post screenshots which players submit for maps